Avoid expensive bitumen driveway repair bills by protecting your driveways with these handy tips.

 Provide Good Drainage

-Install proper drainage from your bitumen driveway to reduce the amount of water pooling on the surface and seeping into the soil.
+Install proper drainage from your asphalt driveway to reduce the amount of water pooling on the surface and seeping into the soil.

 Regularly clean and sweep your driveway to remove debris, dirt and moisture that can cause chipping and cracks.